WMET-TV: Closure

 In 1969, WOOK radio and television received challenges to their licenses, starting years of legal troubles for United Broadcasting.
-In 1971, United found a proposed buyer for its Baltimore station: the Christian Broadcasting Network, which agreed to pay $750,000 to buy channel 24.
+In 1971, United found a proposed buyer for its Baltimore station: the Christian Broadcasting Network (CBN), which agreed to pay $750,000 to buy channel 24.
 At the time, CBN owned just one television station, WYAH-TV in the Norfolk, Virginia, market.
 However, any action on the sale was contingent on the outcome of the various hearings into UBC operations.
 Later in the year, United announced it would exit television completely; by this time, CBN had cut its purchase price to $125,000, a sum negotiated after CBN threatened to pull out of the agreement altogether.
 As United continued to lose money—$7,000 a month—running channel 24, and with many of its stations in legal limbo, the company took WMET-TV dark on January 14, 1972, and sought permission to remain silent from the FCC until the transfer to CBN was finalized.
 The FCC Broadcast Bureau granted it 60 days of silence, worried that, if channel 24 were to wait for the CBN sale to return to air, it might be off air for months or years.

 On February 12, United then took WFAN-TV in Washington dark, citing the company's financial condition.
 The February 27 edition of the Washington Post, as well as the next day's issue of Broadcasting magazine, carried a full-page "In Memoriam" ad for WFAN-TV; the ad, taken out by Eaton, revealed that the D.C. station was a money-losing venture.

 In 1973, while the hearing examiner's initial decision found against WOOK radio and preferred its competing application to the renewal of that station, it found United qualified to be a licensee and recommended renewal of WFAN-TV's (unchallenged) license.
 United asked the FCC to keep the WFAN-TV and WMET-TV licenses active pending a sale, but the FCC said that because of the multiple and interrelated proceedings against Eaton that were likely to take years, and since the sales were conditioned on hearing actions, that would simply take too long.
 The commission ordered United to put WFAN-TV and WMET-TV back on the air by July 1, 1973.
 The deadline was pushed back to December 1; United notified the FCC that it intended to appeal the order.
 On April 26, 1974, the FCC ruled that both licenses should be revoked so that new applications could be accepted for Washington's channel 14 and Baltimore's channel 24.